addr2data/aws-certification-prep/README.rst

   - I will be creating exercises that primarily use the CLI.
   - Brian will be creating exercises that primarily use the Management Console.
-  - In addition, Brian will re-create some of my exercises using the Management Console.
+  - Brian will also be re-creating some of my exercises using the Management Console.

 The tables below list the exercises that have been created (or planned) and their format(s).
 For exercises with two versions, the end result of each version is the same.

   - CLI - Primarily uses the **awscli** for configuration.
   - GUI - Primarily used the **AWS Management Console** for configuration.

+In addition, exercises will divided into two categories:

+  - Foundational: The goal of these exercises is to build a foundational understanding of a service.
+They will focus on the configuration one or more components of a single service.
+Other services may be introduced and/or utilized during these exercises, but will not be the focus.

+  - Functional: The goal of these exercises is to build functional understanding of multiple services working together.
+They will focus on the configuration of two or more services to achieve a higher level of functionality.

 **We hope you enjoy using these exercises, as much as we enjoyed building them.**